degenraccoon/pumpfun-free-buybot/readme.md

 This is a simple, free to use bot that will buy a specified token on pump.fun.

-!!If you need a custom volume bot, auto sniper, bump bot for pump.fun/solana, contact @degenraccoon on TG !!We have a ready to use auto sniper for sale, contact @degenraccoon on TG
+## We also offer ready to use auto snipers for pump.fun and Solana.
+Contact @degenraccon on TG.

 ## What will you need for this script?